 Devon Berquist (b.
 1990) is a visual artist from Canada’s north, the Yukon Territory.
-Through digital and analogue photography, her practice explores the intersections of environmentalism, geography, and culture with particular regards to circumpolar regions of the world.
+She uses digital and analogue photography to explore the intersections of environmentalism, geography, identity and culture with particular regards to circumpolar regions of the world.

-She later completed a foundation year program at the Klondike Institute of Arts & Culture School of Visual Art in Dawson City, YT with the support of an entrance scholarship awarded by the Yukon Territorial Government.
-This was followed by a Bachelor of Fine Arts with a major in photography at the Nova Scotia College of Art & Design (NSCAD U) in Halifax, Nova Scotia during which she was awarded NSCAD’s Roloff Beny Photography Scholarship.
-She currently works commercially and artistically in Halifax, NS.
+Her professional development began with a foundation year at the Klondike Institute of Arts & Culture School of Visual Arts in Dawson City, YT with the support of a scholarship awarded by the Yukon Territorial Government.
+She continued on to earn a Bachelor of Fine Arts, major in photography at the Nova Scotia College of Art & Design (NSCAD U) in Halifax, NS. during which time she was awarded the Roloff Beny Photography Scholarship by the university.

-Through digital and analogue photography, Devon Berquist explores the intersections of environmentalism, geography, and culture with a particular focus on the circumpolar world.
-Her work oscillates between document and fiction and often has both serious and playful undertones.
+Through digital and analogue photography, I explore the intersections of environmentalism, geography, and culture with a particular focus on the circumpolar world.
+My work oscillates between document and fiction and often has both serious and playful undertones.

-Her upbringing in the Canada’s circumpolar Yukon Territory has played a monumental role in her creative development: hands-on interaction with the natural world is a key part of her artistic process as it is both inspiration and subject matter.
-This has brought her to Alaska, Iceland, and the Canadian Arctic, the latter of which is a large focal point in her work.
+My upbringing in the Canada’s circumpolar Yukon Territory has played a monumental role in my creative development: hands-on interaction with the natural world is a key part of my artistic process as it is both inspiration and subject matter.
+This has brought me to Alaska, Iceland, and the Canadian Arctic, the latter of which is a large focal point in my work.

-She is fascinated by social complexities of geographically isolated regions, and multifaceted relationships between humans and extreme climates.
-She is inspired by the fear, resilience, and creativity that are inherent to existing in inhospitable places and remote locations.
-Her artistic practice is used to explore her own personal relationship to the natural world in addition to themes of place and displacement, identity, and isolation.
+I am fascinated by social complexities of geographically isolated regions, and multifaceted relationships between humans and extreme climates.
+I am inspired by the fear, resilience, and creativity that are inherent to existing in inhospitable places and remote locations.
+My artistic practice is used to explore my own personal relationship to the natural world in addition to themes of place and displacement, identity, and isolation.